aozen/dotfiles/readme.md

 ## Additional Steps

 - After fresh zsh installation, go to `Profiles`, `Edit Profile`, `Text`.
 Then activate `Use built-in Powerline glyphs` via checkbox.
 Otherwise some icons may not display.
+(Exists on nonstable version of linux. (after 22.04 right now))
+- Open linux terminal preferences. select profile.
+On text tab, check the custom fonts.
+- On Guake select defaul shell to /bin/zsh and select theme to "Monokai Soda"
 - Install apps manually # WIP
   - If default terminal didnt changed => `chsh -s $(which zsh)`
+  - If still same (probably will be the same) restart.
 - Custom Settings # WIP

 ## Remove ZSH